ajaylamkhade/springboot-crud-k8s-example/README.md

 # springboot-crud-k8s-example
-# spring boot crud application run in kubernetes minikube cluster.
+# spring boot crud application made ready to run in kubernetes minikube cluster.
-# spring boot crud application and mysql services run in different pods
+# spring boot rest end points and mysql services run in a different pods
-# you can create and fetch data from mysql db
+# you can create and fetch data using rest end points